In this guide

 - You were aged 60 or older and you received an Australian super lump sum that included an untaxed element, or it’s a superannuation lump sum death benefit paid to you as a non-dependant.

-- You were aged under 60 years old and you received an Australian super lump sum that included a taxed element, or an untaxed element, or it is a super lump sum death benefit paid to you as a non-dependant.
+- You were aged under 60 and you received an Australian super lump sum that included a taxed element, or an untaxed element, or it is a super lump sum death benefit paid to you as a non-dependant.

 - You were entitled to a distribution from a trust, or you had an interest in a partnership and the trust or partnership carried on a business of primary production.